 Allergic reaction symptoms include:

 - difficulty breathing

 - tightness in throat

-Also take care to avoid harsh cleansers, alcohol-containing skin care products, and other solutions/makeup.
+Also take care to avoid harsh cleansers, alcohol-containing skin care products, and other solutions and makeup.
 These can dry the skin.
 If applied to the same area, you may develop severe irritation.

-Though rare, there is a condition called salicylate toxicity that affects younger individuals, and those with liver or kidney diseases.
+Though rare, there is a condition called salicylate toxicity that affects younger individuals and those with liver or kidney diseases.
+Symptoms include:

 - hearing loss

 - tinnitus (ringing or buzzing in the ears)

 - hyperpnea (increase in breathing depth)

 - psychic disturbances